vulinh64/vulinh64.github.io/blog/2025-07-28-java-thread-safety.md

 In this example, if `isRunning` wasn't `volatile`, the `runTask()` thread might keep a cached `isRunning = true` value and run forever, even after `stopTask()` sets it to false. `volatile` saves the day by forcing it to check the main memory, seeing the updated `false`, and stopping the task.
 Phew!

 </details>

+### When to Use `volatile`

+The `volatile` keyword is perfect for:

+* Single-writer, multiple-reader scenarios: When one thread is like the news anchor updating a status, and everyone else is just watching, volatile makes sure readers see the latest broadcast without needing heavy synchronized locks for every glance.

+* Lightweight synchronization: When you just need visibility, not a full-blown bouncer. volatile avoids the overhead of locks.

+* Preventing instruction reordering: It's like telling the compiler, _"No funny business with the order of these operations!"_ Keeps your program's logic intact.

 ### Limitations of `volatile`